Skip to main content

 Protecting Your Genetic Privacy

-While a can ask for genetic information, such as your family medical history, your participation in that aspect of the program must be voluntary, and you cannot be penalized for refusing to provide it.
+While a wellness program can ask for genetic information, such as your family medical history, your participation in that aspect of the program must be voluntary, and you cannot be penalized for refusing to provide it.
 The law is designed to prevent a situation where you might feel compelled to reveal sensitive genetic data to receive a wellness incentive.

 The protections under GINA also extend to your family members.
 An employer cannot offer an incentive in exchange for information about the health status of an employee’s spouse or children, with some limited exceptions.
 This prevents employers from indirectly gathering genetic information about you through your family members.